-The Head of school Mr. Neil Coleman ensures that the daily management of SEN provision is effective by working closely with the SENCO, teaching and support staff.
-The Executive Head teacher Mr. Edward May keeps the Governing Body informed of all matters relating to the responsibilities for the provision of SEN such as how the funding allocated to support special educational needs has been employed.
+The Headteacher, Mr Neil Coleman ensures that the daily management of SEN provision is effective by working closely with the SENCO, teaching and support staff.
+The Headteacher keeps the governing body informed of all matters relating to its responsibilities for the provision of SEN such as how the funding allocated to support special educational needs has been employed.